Rebecca has been playing ocarina since 2011 and enjoys sharing her passion for the instrument with others.

 I have owned and played every ocarina recommended here and cannot vouch for any instruments produced by these makers which are not listed on this page.

 Purchasing Sheet Music for the Ocarina

 In most cases, when looking for sheet music to play on your ocarina, you'll want to find music keyed for voice or violin.
-Chords cannot be played on a simple (single-chamber) instrument, and therefore as a beginner you should opt for music which does not include chords.
+Chords cannot be played on a simple (single-chamber) instrument, and therefore, as a beginner, you should opt for music that does not include chords.

 Much vocal music translates well to ocarina and is properly keyed for your instrument.
 Violin music is another excellent option, as it is keyed to a range a 12 hole ocarina can manage.